Tony921138/Project-2020-summer/README.md

 3. type in 'docker-compose up -d' to start the service
 4. services include:
    mongodb / adminmongo / jupyter notebook / hadoop / spark / kafka / zookeeper / ksql-server / ksql-cli
+5. it would be best to chmod all '...data' directories (hadoop_data, jupyter_data ...) in your local environment to allow access